 “Flex” refers to the ability of a golf shaft to bend during the golf swing.

 Unfortunately there is no official standard measurement of the flex / stiffness of a shaft.
-Some producers use their own codes (like Miyazaki’s IFC), but many manufacturers use popular stiffness scale, with grades expressed as a single letter:
+Some producers use their own codes (like Miyazaki’s International Flex Code), but many manufacturers use popular stiffness scale, with grades expressed as a single letter:

 - L (Ladies) – the most flexible, designed for women or high handicapers